SailikSarkar/SailikSarkar/README.md

 -->
 ## 🔥 Featured Production Projects

-https://sailik.cloud  is Down for some day . you can visit https://indielink.in/  .
-Developed and Hosted by me

-All systems are **live** and serving real traffic at [sailik.cloud](https://sailik.cloud/)
+Primary demo currently available at https://indielink.in

-Full architectural breakdowns and technical PDFs for each project are available at [sailik.cloud](https://sailik.cloud) �
+Full architectural breakdowns and technical PDFs for each project are available at [portfolio.sailik.cloud](https://portfolio.sailik.cloud)